ethankennerly/predicting-player-retention/README.md

     time since last reward
     change in reward since last reward

 ## Details

 ### Tabulating JSON

+Memory usage is limited to one 500 MB file at a time.
+Example:

+    python retention.py data/part-00000.csv ~/Downloads/mediatonic/part-00000

+So this file runs all parts:

+    bash retention.sh

 Mediatonic data sample has rows of JSON, sometimes with trailing whitespace.